Advancing Racial Equity

 UIC’s commitment to equity and inclusion has been a strategic priority for the last decade.
 However, we are well aware that while we have made some important advances, many more steps are needed to create a more equitable and just university.
-This year we have experienced a new sense of urgency, as our nation and city have experienced the two pandemics of state violence against Black community members, and the heightened impact of COVID-19 on communities of color.
-The movement for Black lives, most recently manifested in the protests against racial injustice this summer, has resonated deeply in Chicago, a city with a long history of anti-racist struggle.
+The past few years have brought a new sense of urgency, as our nation and city have experienced the two pandemics of state violence against Black community members, and the heightened impact of COVID-19 on communities of color.
+The movement for Black lives, most recently manifested in the protests against racial injustice in the summer of 2020, has resonated deeply in Chicago, a city with a long history of anti-racist struggle.
 Many members of our UIC community participated in protests throughout Chicago, while the scholarship of our faculty on these issues has informed local and nation-wide conversations on social justice, structural racism, and anti-racism initiatives.

 UIC is also responding to this historical moment.
 Our UIC community of students, faculty and staff relied on petitions, meetings, and town halls to express the need to work against systemic racism in our own campus spaces, reviewing and changing existing policies and practices, and investing the resources needed to make us more inclusive and equitable.